Chenilles-Network/chenilles-network.github.io/roadmap.md

 wholly in parallel with other phases by distinct developers.
 We’ll add in every phase which other phases it depends on.

-### User-Visible Functionality Milestones
+### Plan Overview

-Our development will include the following phases for each Blockchain.
+Our development will include the following phases for each target Blockchain.
-Only so much work can be saved when building for subsequent Blockchains, and some additional work is also required when adding new Blockchains, especially but not only for interoperation.
+Only so much work can be saved when building for subsequent target Blockchains, and some additional work is also required when adding new target Blockchains, especially but not only for interoperation.
-Support for each Blockchain can be funded either out of *Chenilles*’ own capital for the most strategic blockchains without governance capable of funding it, or out of grants from the Blockchain’s governance (Foundation, Treasury, etc.).
+Support for each target Blockchain can be funded either out of *Chenilles*’ own capital for the most strategic blockchains without governance capable of funding it, or out of grants from the Blockchain’s governance (Foundation, Treasury, etc.).